worldpossible/module-template/README.md

 A RACHEL module is just an offline website.
 Most often it is a simple directory of HTML files, images, videos, and other related resources.
-The only strict requirements are that it functions without an internet connection, and that it includes [a special **rachelmod.html** file that can be included in the RACHEL index](http://dev.worldpossible.org/cgi/sample_wrap.php?moddir=ebooks-en).
+The only strict requirements are that it functions without an internet connection, and that it includes [a special **rachel-index.php** file that can be included in the RACHEL index](http://dev.worldpossible.org/cgi/sample_wrap.php?moddir=ebooks-en).
-This HTML file is easy to make using the template we provide.
+This PHP file is easy to make using the template we provide.

 It is also possible for RACHEL modules to be based on the ZIM file format, or to include PHP code and SQLite database files, which will be covered in